 The club's waters and beats are shown on the map on the Links page of the website

 Beat 1 - Pontfadog to Castle Mill Bridge - double bank fishing for both wild and stocked brown trout

 Beat 2 - Castle Mill Bridge to Chirk Aqueduct - double bank fishing ( except for part of north bank at Chirk hatchery and fishery ) for both wild and stocked brown trout

 Beat 3 - Brynkinalt to Pont-y-Blew ( Forge Bridge ) - double bank fishing for wild and some stocked brown trout

 Beat 4 - Pont-y-Blew ( Forge Bridge ) to river meet with River Dee - double bank fishing for mostly wild brown trout and for grayling.

 The River Ceiriog is regarded as one of the best rain fed rivers in the land.

 BROWN TROUT are the principal game fish in the river and thrive in the quality water and on the natural fly life.

 GRAYLING are found in the lower stretches nearer the Dee and provide sport in the winter months

-Members and guests should always follow the Club's Fishery Rules and these can be accessed by clicking on the Rules logo below
+Fishery Rules for the Ceiriog can be accessed by clicking on the Rules logo below